Tim Nelson (American musician): 2010-2014: Betatraxx

-Having started uploading music to his YouTube channel, Nelson began using the name "Redlight aka Betatraxx", before eventually deciding to exclusively use Betatraxx (occasionally stylized as BetaTraxx or BetatraXx) as his name in 2010.
+Having started uploading music to his YouTube channel, Nelson began using the name "Redlight Betatraxx", before eventually deciding to exclusively use Betatraxx (occasionally stylized as BetaTraxx or BetatraXx) as his name in 2010.

 Nelson uploaded his first original track as Betatraxx, LA Bass, on March 21, 2010.
 On July 8 of the same year, his self-titled first EP was released.
 His second EP, Drug Abuse/Mafiosa EP, was released on January 30, 2011.
 Shortly after, Nelson released The X EP on February 15.

 Nearly a year later on February 27, 2012, Nelson returned with the single Shuffling and Looking Dumb, with vocals from Krystal.
 On May 1, Nelson released his remix of fun. & Janelle Monáe's We Are Young, his first official remix as Betatraxx.
 Two weeks later, his remix of Christina Perri's Arms was released, his second official remix.
 On September 25, Nelson released the Mercury EP.
 Nelson's final release of 2012 was a remix of The Joy Formidable's Cholla.

 On June 5, 2013, Nelson released a remix of Wiz Khalifa's No Sleep.
 On August 8, Nelson's collaboration with Welsh singer MARINA (then known as Marina and the Diamonds), Electra Heart, was uploaded onto Diamandis' channel.
 Nearly a month later, Nelson released the "V" EP on September 3.

 On May 5, 2014, a more fleshed-out version of Electra Heart was released.
 On May 14, Nelson uploaded a remixed version of Electra Heart, stating, "This instrumental was the original track that Electra Heart was recorded over.
 So while it is a 'remix' it actually existed before Electra Heart did.
 Although it has been totally done up to make this final version."
 A classical version of the song was released on June 9.
 Nelson released the Shapes and Sizes EP on September 30.
 His final release as Betatraxx was a remix of Pr0files' Forgive, released on November 12 of that year.